-Objective 5.1.1: Secure reliable acquisition and development sources for new parks
+Objective 5.1.1: Secure reliable acquisition and development sources for new parks residents.
+The following are options to consider in consultation with the County Management, Budget, and Finance Departments.

 Expanding the park and trail system to meet the future needs of a rapidly growing region will require a substantial investment.
-Dedicated funding, proportionate with population increase projections, would ensure prospective properties and improvements are available for new residents.
-The following are a menu of options to consider in consultation with County Management, Budget, and Finance Departments.
+Dedicated funding, proportionate with population increase projections, would ensure prospective properties and improvements are available for new

-Identify adequate financial resources to implement and manage an aggressive acquisition and development program

-- Identify General Obligation Bonds for the purchase and development of parklands - Utilize previous agreements to guide acquisitions and partnerships - Funding should be from a mix of sources to ensure stability, including: - o General Obligation (GO) Bonds with the following categories - Parkland and wildlife corridor acquisition - Regional trails and trailhead development - Long-range planning - Park Development (further segmented between new parks and existing parks) - Natural areas restoration and wildfire mitigation - Development Impact Fees use similar categories recommended in the GO Bonds - o GF for significant maintenance and new capital development - Rivers, Trails, and Wildlife Corridor District or consider language to the MCFCD statute that would allow a small percentage of district revenue for multi-use amenities funded in conjunction with park and future flood control projects - would require legislative action for the creation of a new district and a vote to enact - o Concessionaire development projects and partnership funding - Outdoor equipment sales tax would need to assess the impact, but if including camping equipment/trailers, it appears 1/10 of a cent would be reasonable - Partnership property acquisition, development, and management SCRCA, HRP, and VMRA models
+- Identify adequate financial resources to implement and manage an aggressive acquisition and development program - Identify General Obligation Bonds for the purchase and development of parklands - Utilize previous agreements to guide acquisitions and partnerships - Funding should be from a mix of sources to ensure stability, including: - General Obligation (GO) Bonds with the following categories - Parkland and wildlife corridor acquisition - Regional trails and trailhead development - Long-range planning - Park Development (further segmented between new parks and existing parks) - Natural areas restoration and wildfire mitigation - Development Impact Fees use similar categories recommended in the GO Bonds - GF for significant maintenance and new capital development - Rivers, Trails, and Wildlife Corridor District or consider language to the MCFCD statute that would allow a small percentage of district revenue for multi-use amenities funded in conjunction with park and future flood control projects - would require legislative action for the creation of a new district and a vote to enact - o Concessionaire development projects and partnership funding - Outdoor equipment sales tax would need to assess the impact, but if including camping equipment/trailers, it appears 1/10 of a cent would be reasonable - Partnership property acquisition, development, and management SCRCA, HRP, and VMRA models